tawhidkhn63/guide/src/pages/cplusplus/input-and-output/index.md

 * Output stream objects use 'cout', as shown in the first introduction of C++, to print out statements to the console.

+* file stream objects use ifstream for reading a file and ofstream for writing into a file.
+This requires the `<fstream` header file in the beginning.

 ```cpp
 #include <iostream>
 using namespace std;